MihaiHng/Cyfrin-Security/7-boss-bridge-audit/audit-data/report.md

 ### [H-1] Users who give tokens approvals to `L1BossBridge` may have those assest stolen

-The `depositTokensToL2` function allows anyone to call it with a `from` address of any account that has approved tokens to the bridge.
+**Description:** The `depositTokensToL2` function allows anyone to call it with a `from` address of any account that has approved tokens to the bridge.

-As a consequence, an attacker can move tokens out of any victim account whose token allowance to the bridge is greater than zero.
+**Impact:** As a consequence, an attacker can move tokens out of any victim account whose token allowance to the bridge is greater than zero.
 This will move the tokens into the bridge vault, and assign them to the attacker's address in L2 (setting an attacker-controlled address in the `l2Recipient` parameter).

-As a PoC, include the following test in the `L1BossBridge.t.sol` file:
+**Proof of Concept:** Include the following test in the `L1BossBridge.t.sol` file:

 ```javascript
 function testCanMoveApprovedTokensOfOtherUsers() public {